-If You Would Like to Then Consider How You May Benefit Support St. Mark's todayReceive charitable income-tax deduction An outright gift of cash Deduct 100% of the gift value for federal income-tax purposes up to 60% of AGI

-Example: Jane has an adjusted gross income of \$100,000 this year.
+If You Would Like to Then Consider How You May Benefit Support St. Mark's todayReceive charitable income-tax deduction An outright gift of cash Deduct 100% of the gift value for federal income-tax purposes up to 60% of AGI Example: Jane has an adjusted gross income of \$100,000 this year.
 She uses some of her cash investments to make a special gift of \$75,000.
 She may deduct \$60,000 this year and carry forward the remaining \$15,000.
 Assuming her income the following year is at least \$25,000, she could deduct the amount carried forward on her return for that year.

-Support St. Mark's without using cash reserves Realize a larger tax-deduction than with cash A gift of appreciated stock Avoid capital-gains tax and deduct 100% of the gift value for federal income-tax purposes up to 60% of AGI --- ----------------------------- --

-Example: If John, whose income puts him in the 24% tax bracket, has appreciated stock worth \$10,000 with a cost basis of \$4,000, contributing it directly to St. Mark's would result in \$2,400 in tax savings plus another \$900 in savings in capital gains (assuming a 15% cap gains bracket).

-• Support St. Mark's with mandatory retirement distributions to the church at age 701⁄2 or older

-A gift of retirement distributions

-A gift of retirement of up to \$100,000 to all charities in a given tax year

-Example: Angela has most of her assets in retirement accounts and is required to begin taking distributions from her 401K, but does not need the income and so does not want to incur the associated income tax.
+Support St. Mark's without using cash reservesRealize a larger tax-deduction than with cash A gift of appreciated stock Avoid capital-gains tax and deduct 100% of the gift value for federal income-tax purposes up to 60% of AGI Example: If John, whose income puts him is \$10,000 with a cost basis of \$4,000, contrib savings plus another \$900 in savings in capit uting it directly to St. Mark 's would result in \$2,400 in tax • Support St. Mark's with mandatory retirement distributions to the church at age 70 1 / 2 or older A gift of retirement distributions Avoid taxes on distributions of up to \$100,000 to all charities in a given tax year Example: Angela has most of her assets in retirement accounts and is required to begin taking distributions from her 401K, but does not need the income and so does not want to incur the associated income tax.
 If she doesn't take the distribution though, a substantial penalty will apply.
-Her advisor calculates her mandatory distribution based on her age and account balance.

-· · O Make a significant future gift without affecting your current lifestyle A charitable bequest or Name St. Mark's as a beneficiary of your will, bank account, 401K, or insurance policy.
+Her advisor calculates her mandatory distribution based on her age and account balance. • Make a significant future gift without affecting your current lifestyle A charitable bequest or name St. Mark's as a beneficiary of your will, bank account, 401K, or insurance policy.
 Retain control over your assets during your lifetime and avoid estate taxes • Make a significant gift to St. Mark's while retaining an income for yourself A charitable gift annuity Receive a current or deferred income stream and an immediate income-tax deduction • Make a significant gift to St. Mark's while retaining an income for yourself, while more expensive and complex than a CGA, certain conditions and asset levels make this instrument preferable A charitable trust Receive a fixed or variable income stream and an immediate income-tax deduction